 One reason the system has been successful in the southern hemisphere is the long growing season that may require multiple spray passes outside of the crop each year, and in which the weeds are relatively large at treatment time and therefore easier to detect.

 In North America, the pre-seed spray window is relatively narrow and weeds may be very small or just be emerging.
 The risk of a miss due to non-detection is therefore greater.
 Fortunately, the WEEDit system has a feature that addresses this risk.

 The solenoids that trigger an individual nozzle are pulse-width modulated (PWM).
 This means that the application rate is adjusted according to travel speed via a duty cycle.
-And it offers an innovative feature: The entire boom can be programmed to spray a defined fraction of the full dose, to a maximum of 50%, as a background broadcast rate (called “Bias”).
+And it offers an innovative capability: The entire boom can be programmed to spray a defined fraction of the full dose, to a maximum of 50%, as a background broadcast rate (called “Dual Mode” or “Bias”).
 The smallest weeds that escape detection are likely to be susceptible to this lower dose.
 Larger weeds are then detected and sprayed with an individual spot spray at the full dose.
-Bias is typically set to about 25%; overall savings are less, but control is improved for those very early season situations.
+Dual Mode is typically set to about 25%; overall savings are less, but control is improved for those very early season situations.